jonesjsc/09-Node.js-README-Generator/assets/SOMETHING.md

-# My Fantastic Title
+# My Super Duper Fancy Pants title
 ## Description
-this is a description
+this is a description here
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)